uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/array.rst

 Usage example
 -------------

-Next listing provides a brief introduction to the array API and example of basic usage scenario:
+The following listing provides a brief introduction to the array API and an example of basic usage scenario:

 ::